Galaran28/ourea-hugo-site/content/_index/services-list/column-1.md

 ---

 You hope you never need them, but backups are your last line of defense.
-Ransomeware, hardware failures, disgruntled staff, whatever life throws at you - keep your data safe.
+Ransomware, hardware failures, disgruntled staff, whatever life throws at you - keep your data safe.